7 Steps To Buying A House After A Divorce

-Before setting out on your journey to purchase a new home after a separation or divorce, it’s important to save yourself some time and equip yourself with the proper information and documentation.
+Before setting out on your journey to purchase a new home after or during a separation or divorce, it’s important to save yourself some time and get equipped with the proper information and documentation.

 First, your lender is going to require your legal separation agreement.
 If you have a property settlement agreement, they’ll need that as well.
 This order, finalized and signed by a judge, will tell your lender who’s responsible for what in the divorce.
 This is important because it can have a big impact on your qualifying debt-to-income ratio (DTI).

 2. Find The Right Real Estate Agent

 When purchasing a home, it’s always paramount to find the right real estate agent.
 It’s even more important to find the right agent when house shopping during or after a separation or divorce.
 In fact, some REALTORSⓇ and real estate agents even specialize in working with people going through a divorce or dealing with its aftermath.

 The right real estate professional can help guide you through any complications or sensitive situations.
 They’ll be familiar with financial or legal issues that may arise during the home buying process, and they’ll know the best way to tackle these issues so you can get approved for a mortgage.

 3. Figure Out How Much You Can Afford

 The decisions laid out in the separation agreement can help or hurt you as you determine how much home you can afford.
 It’s crucial to figure out your income and ongoing costs because they can impact whether you can make a down payment and afford a new mortgage payment every month.
 Depending on the situation, you may need to pay attorney fees, child support, alimony or other costs.
 Alternatively, your former spouse might be sending you payments that actually add to your monthly income.

 If you’re responsible for the payments on your family home or other property you owned before the divorce, this debt will be included in your DTI.
 Conversely, if your spouse was awarded the property, your lender can exclude that payment from your qualifying ratios.